The steering committee brings external oversight to support delivery.

 Governance and Infrastructure

-The stakeholder working group establish and oversee global trials to verify how the Global Farm Metric can be used in key sectors and supply chains, including farming, government, food companies and finance.
+The stakeholder application working group establish and oversee global trials to verify how the Global Farm Metric can be used in key sectors and supply chains, including farming, government, food companies and finance.

 Their work includes a review of existing ESG metrics for finance; the potential of using the Global Farm Metric as a baseline for UK ELMs and SFI payments, sustainability standards at farm-level for procurement within the supply chain, and standard data for use in consumer labelling.